-Louisiana endured from 2004 to 2009 a very turbulent economic period illustrated by the trends in employment in Figure 4.
-Employment jumped modestly from 2003 to 2004 by about 15,000 jobs and then fell by approximately 120,000 jobs by the end of 2005 due to the displacement of people and jobs by Hurricanes Katrina and Rita.
+From 2004 to 2009, Louisiana endured a very turbulent economic period, illustrated by the trends in employment in Figure 4.
+Employment jumped modestly from 2003 to 2004 by about 9,000 jobs and then fell by over 100,000 jobs by the end of 2005 due to the displacement of people and jobs by Hurricanes Katrina and Rita.
 Employment recovered roughly 135,000 jobs in 2006 and 2007.
-However, the national recession beginning in December 2007 stifled this recovery. yet the state still managed to gain about 8,000 jobs in 2008.
-In 2009 Louisiana employment fell by almost 60,000 jobs according to the Louisiana Workforce Commission from 1.904 million in 2008 to 1.844 million in 2009.
-Starting in 2010 the Louisiana gradually started its recovery, gaining about 3,500 jobs in 2010, 20,000 jobs in 2011, 21,000 jobs in 2012, and 24,000 jobs in 2013.
+Although the national recession beginning in December 2007 stifled this recovery, the state still managed to gain about 3,000 jobs in 2008.
+In 2009, Louisiana employment fell by over 55,000 jobs according to the United States Bureau of Labor Statistics from 1.937 million in 2008 to 1.879 million.

-The change in employment with and without LPFA activity is illustrated in Figure 5.
-LPFA financial activity significantly augmented growth in employment in 2004, 2006, and

-2007, and the agency managed to mute the loss in jobs during the catastrophes of 2005 and the recent recession.
+The change in employment with and without LPFA activity is illustrated in Figure 5 (page 19).
+LPFA financial activity significantly augmented growth in employment in 2004, 2006, and 2007, and the agency managed to mute the loss in jobs during the catastrophes of 2005 and the recent recession.
 In fact, the state would likely have lost jobs in 2008 had the LPFA activity not been available.
-LPFA activities also accelerated the employment growth of the Louisiana economy from 2010 through 2013.
-In fact, in 2010, without LPFA's activities, it is estimated that the state would have endured three straight years of employment declines, 2008, 2009, and 2010.
-LPFA cannot extinguish a major downturn; it can ameliorate such a downturn.

-Just as the LPFA provided support to the Louisiana economy in the economic depression of the 1980s, the LPFA provided support during the recovery and rebuilding of the Louisiana economy after Hurricanes Katrina and Rita, during the Great Recession, and during the recovery from the national recessional.
+Just as the LPFA provided support to the Louisiana economy in the economic depression of the 1980s, the LPFA provided support during the recovery and rebuilding of the Louisiana economy after Hurricanes Katrina and Rita.